Skip to content

 ComfyUI supports multiple ways to add models.
 Choose the method that best matches the model source and your workflow.

-model that does not require login or
+direct model URLs that do not require

-a token.
+login, access approval, or a token.

-approval, or manual download, or it
+access approval, a token, or manual

 Download with ComfyUI Launcher